Chickens With Worms and Deworming Chickens

 Roundworms (Ascaridia galli)

-Confusingly, there is a species of roundworms that are commonly referred to as “roundworms,” or sometimes “large roundworms.”
+Confusingly, there is a species of roundworms that is commonly referred to as “roundworms,” or sometimes “large roundworms.”
 These nasties are 4-5 inch-long yellow-white worms about the thickness of, well, a strand of spaghetti.
 Sorry.
 They live in a chicken’s small intestine.
 These are the guys that will occasionally migrate down the intestine and up the cloaca and wind up inside an egg.
 Symptoms are usually mild unless the worm load becomes heavy.
 They are very common parasites.

 Capillary worms (Capillaria spp.)